dcloudio/hbuilderx-extension-docs/en/Tutorial/App/PhoneDebugging.md

 Below is a list of various common FAQs which you can check at any time during future use.

-## 1. No menu running to the phone
+## 1. No menu "Run on real device"
 ---
-> The real machine can only run the App project, select the App project or focus on the file editor of the App project to be run.
+> The real device can only run the App project, select the App project or focus on the file editor of the App project to be run.

 HBuilderX supports web projects and app projects.
 There is an icon in front of the project.
 W stands for web project and A stands for App project.
 Only the `App project can run`.

-HBuilderX supports more project types, only `uni-app`, `5+app`, and `wap2app` can run on real machine.
+HBuilderX supports more project types, only `uni-app`, `5+app`, and `wap2app` can run on real device.
 They will all have a `manifest.json` file in the project root directory (uni-cli projects will have manifest.json in the src directory).

 ## 2. Check phone settings
 ---